 Many times students wish to raise funds on behalf of their partner organization.
 You need to contact Laura Weaver at firstname.lastname@example.org in order to fundraise as part of a PNC service learning course.
 Monetary donations to partner organizations will be made directly from Purdue University North Central on behalf of the service learning students.

-Fundraising activities include, but are not limited to bake sales, free will-donations and charity walks/events.
+Fundraising activities include, but are not limited to bake sales (see NEW 2014-2015 Bake Sale Regulations at the top of this page), free will-donations and charity walks/events.
 Student Organizations MAY NOT conduct games of chance on or off campus.
 Games of chance include but are not limited to bingo games, raffles, charity game nights, door prize events, prizes from pull tabs, punch boards or tip boards.

 Students enrolled in service learning courses and members of PNC student organizations are eligible to apply for funding to support service projects through Indiana Camus Compact (ICC), a state-wide organization that supports higher education’s efforts to develop students into well-informed, engaged citizens.
 Students can apply for funding through the Service Engagement Grant program with the Student Community Service Grant.